mandober/debrief.math/400-abstract-algebra/terms/mathematical-structure.md

 https://en.wikipedia.org/wiki/Mathematical_structure

-A **mathematical structure** is a set, referred to as a **carrier set** because it is *endowed* with one or more additional features; features such as operation, relation, order, metric, topology.
+In abstract algebra, a **mathematical structure** is a set, referred to as a **carrier set**, endowed with one or more additional features, such as operations, relations, orders, metrics, topologies.
 Almost always, these extra features, whether attached or just related to the carrier set, endow it with some additional meaning.

 ## List of mathematical structures